What patients and families need to know

 Children’s National’s Primary Care Track provides some of the best pediatric primary care training in the country while also preparing residents for subspecialty careers should they choose to pursue them.

 The Leadership in Advocacy, the Underserved, and Community Health (LAUnCH) Track, provides a supportive and cohesive learning community that focuses on improving the health of underserved patients as well as the development of skills in health policy, advocacy and community healthcare delivery.

 The Research Track offers an adjusted training curriculum for residents with substantial research experience and the desire to continue research efforts, including those in basic science, clinical science, public health or health policy during residency.

 The Child Neurology program is an ACGME-accredited categorical residency position offering a two-year pediatric and a three-year neurology training program to achieve board eligibility and full qualification for a career in pediatric neurology including board eligibility in pediatrics.

-The National Human Genome Research Institute (NHGRI), in conjunction with Children's National Health System, offers a unique opportunity for medical school graduates to complete a combined, four-year residency program in pediatrics and medical genetics.
+The National Human Genome Research Institute (NHGRI), in conjunction with Children's National Hospital, offers a unique opportunity for medical school graduates to complete a combined, four-year residency program in pediatrics and medical genetics.